NYSPOA Nominations & Awards

 The New York State Probation Officers Association annually recognizes colleagues who stand out as Probation professionals.
 We are requesting that you take the time to nominate a fellow Officer or group/unit of Officers.

-Nominations must be submitted by June 1, 2018 to permit appropriate follow-up and evaluation by the Awards Committee.
+Nominations must be submitted by Friday May 19, 2023 (this date may be subject to change) to permit appropriate follow-up and evaluation by the Awards Committee.
 Please fill out the NOMINATION FORM below.

-Please note: The awards (except The Presidential Award Category “B”) are for Line Officers that are not Board members.
+Please note: The awards (except The Presidential Award Category “B”) are for Line Officers who are not NYSPOA Board members.

 The Award of Honor

-The Award of Honor is given to a Probation Officer who performs a specific act which demonstrates extraordinary behavior in the face of circumstances which could have led to personal injury and/or death.
+The Award of Honor is given to a Probation Officer who performs a specific act which demonstrates extraordinary behavior in the face of circumstances that could have led to personal injury and/or death.

 The Presidential Distinguished Service Award (A)